Haru-123/JS-Fenix-Template/README.md

 # MoreFenixTemplates
-A recopilation of simple templates for Fenix extension in VS Code
+A compilation of simple templates for Fenix extension in VS Code